-In 2014, 324 individuals from the South started a research education in Denmark (Source: Danmarks Statistik.
+In 2014, 324 individuals from the South began a research education in Denmark (Source: Danmarks Statistik.
 Nyoptagne studerendes hjemlande.
 2014).
 During previous years, the yearly number of new research students from the South was about the same.
-After the PhD degree, several will return to their country of origin and work in a university, a public institution or in the private sector.
+After completing their PhD degree, several will return to their country of origin and work in a university, a public institution or in the private sector.

-The objective of the research communication project is is to communicate research results from the best PhD theses and post doc projects, which creates new knowledge about sustainable development in the South.
-The website of the project will communicate features on selected research results and about South researchers during their work in Denmark and subsequent job career in their country of origin, and it will build a searchable database with profiles of all participating South researchers and descriptions of their research findings.
+The objective of this research communication project is is to communicate research results from the best PhD theses and post doc projects, creating new knowledge about sustainable development in the South.
+The website of the project will communicate features on selected research results and about South researchers during their work in Denmark and subsequent job career in their country of origin.
+It will build a searchable database with profiles of all participating South researchers and descriptions of their findings.

 The primary target group are users in Denmark of research based knowledge on sustainable transition in the South, i.e. practitioner actors in the Danish public and private sectors and non-governmental organisations, who are engaged in business activities, consultancy, aid interventions, twinning between institutions a.m. in developing countries.